What do we mean by a great Software Testing team?

 He/She is a true leader who in spite of unreasonable schedule instills the confidence among team members to believe in their abilities and at the same time working in the background on his part to justify his team members effort working on unreasonable schedule but bring an extension to this schedule to make his team members job simply.

 Everyone likes to be recognized for his/her work.
-When an individual is awarded for his/her work, the responsibility of team lead should bring reason for individual recognition in front of others.
+When an individual is awarded for his/her work, the responsibility of team lead should bring the reason for individual recognition in front of others.

 The team lead decision for this kind of task should be impartial.
 This does bring great respect for the awarded individual by members of the team.
 They would be acting on similar grounds and ultimately team benefits from their collective response.

 Very often that members working for a virtual leader often are not recognized since due to zero visibility to the leader of the team.
-It is a virtual leader who has to bring on a table the accomplishment, contribution done by team member towards their task.
+It is a virtual leader who has to bring on a table the accomplishment, contribution done by a team member towards their task.

 This indicates that a virtual leader is a future leader who does take care of members of his team and well received by members of his team to whom they always wanted to be associated in the future.

-One-One basis Meeting
+One-One Basis Meeting

 It is often seen that roles and responsibilities for the members are defined and assessment is done at the end of the project.
 Agreed that it is a formal process.
 But informal talks like One – One basis adds to this formal process as well.